Lighthouses of Ecuador: Galápagos

 Isla Baltra and Isla Santa Cruz Lighthouses

 - Note: Santa Cruz is an elliptical island at the center of the archipelago; Cerro Crocker, the dormant volcano that formed the island, rises to a height of 864 m (2835 ft).
 Puerto Ayora, on the southern coast of the island, is the largest settlement of the archipelago; it has a population of about 12,000.
 Baltra is a smaller, relatively flat island just off the north coast of Santa Cruz.
-The U.S. established an airbase on Baltra during World War II, and this airport remains the principal airport of the islands.
+The U.S. established an airbase on Baltra during World War II, and this airport remains one of the two airports of the islands.

 - Aeolian (2)

 - Date unknown.
 Active; focal plane about 30 m (98 ft); two long (1.5 s) white flashes every 15 s.
 Approx. 27 m (89 ft) triangular steel skeletal tower, painted red.
 The top of the tower carries a daymark in the form of five red horizontal bars.
-Trabas has Arno Siering's photo, but the tower is not seen in Google's satellite view.
+Trabas has Arno Siering's photo (also seen at right), and Google has a satellite view.
 NGA lists an 8 m (26 ft) fiberglass tower at this location.
 Located on a cape on the northwestern coast of Baltra.
 Site open, tower closed.
 Admiralty G3108; NGA 0356.

 - * Puerto

 every 10 s.
 Approx. 13 m (43 ft) triangular steel skeletal tower, painted red.
 The top of the tower carries a daymark in the form of four red horizontal bars.
-Trabas has Arno Siering's photo, but the tower is not seen in Google's fuzzy satellite view.
-NGA lists a 12 m (39 ft) concrete tower here, and it formerly listed a "metal structure."
+Trabas has Arno Siering's photo, the light is on the right in a view from the sea, and Bing has an indistinct satellite view.
+NGA formerly listed a 12 m (39 ft) concrete tower here, and before that it listed a "metal structure."

 Puerto Ayora, on the southern side